Come Fly with Me

 Brachauchenius

-Brachauchenius14 was a pliosaur (short-necked plesiosaur) from the Late Cretaceous, built for speed in the water with a powerful body and flippers.
+Brachauchenius14: Go to reference 14 at the end of the page was a pliosaur (short-necked plesiosaur) from the Late Cretaceous, built for speed in the water with a powerful body and flippers.
 It lived at the same time as dinosaurs but wasn’t one.

 Not a dinosaur

-icon of an image Brachauchenius lucasi by Dmitry Bogdanov is licensed under CC BY-SA 3.0.
+Brachauchenius lucasi by Dmitry Bogdanov is licensed under CC BY-SA 3.0.

 Line drawing of a bipedal pterosaur ancestor running on the ground with flapping arms and motion lines, illustrating the Ground-Up (Cursorial) theory of flight evolution.